Circular Bio-based Construction Industry

 A major consumer of materials, the construction industry accounts for approximately 33% of all carbon emissions.
-The components and materials currently in use often cannot be adapted during their lifecycle.
-Also, they are not made of renewable, bio-based materials.
-This is due to most construction projects still being designed in a linear way.
-This approach makes it difficult to re-use materials.
+The components and materials currently in use often cannot be adapted, reused or recycled during or after their lifecycle.
+This is mainly due to the current linear approach to designing and the construction processes.
+Also, the majority is not made of renewable, bio-based materials.
 The industry needs to move away from its current ‘linear’ approach and embrace bio-based, circular construction.

-Circular and bio-based construction demands an integral approach, which in turn requires changes in processes, disciplines, businesses and legislation and regulations.
-As a consequence, the current roles of stakeholders in the construction industry will change and new roles will arise.
-CBCI is developing an approach that ensures coherence between technical, legal and social aspects as well as business models for bio-based and circular design and construction.
-The idea is that everything we develop can also be produced on an industrial scale.
+Circular and bio-based construction demands an integral approach, which in turn requires an evaluation and possible changes in processes, new technical applications, (other) business models, and rules and regulations.
+As a consequence, the current roles of stakeholders in the construction industry need to be adapted and new roles will arise.
+Within the CBCI project we develop an approach that ensures coherence between technical, legal and social aspects as well as business models for bio-based and circular design and construction.
+In doing so, we aim for the widest possible application in practice.

-As lead partner in the Circular Bio-based Construction Industry project Avans is collaborating with 9 knowledge-based institutions and organisations.
-The following Avans institutions are involved: Centre of Applied Research Technical Innovation, Centre of Expertise Biobased Economy and the Centre of Applied Research Sustainable Business.
+As lead partner in the Circular Bio-based Construction Industry project Avans University of Applied Sciences is collaborating with 9 knowledge-based institutions and organisations and over 20 observer partners from the Netherlands, Belgium, the UK and France.

 - HZ University of Applied Sciences (NL)